catnyay/RankedBot/README.md

 ### .env

-You must create a .env file at the root directory with the following format and fill it with the appropraite credentials:
+You must create a .env file at the root directory with the following format and fill it with the appropriate credentials:

 ```
 # Bot